Get-Vestive/nuxt-floating-number/README.md

-# Floating Number
+# Hitbox Vue Composable

-> Minimal example of how to use `useFloatingNumber()` to trigger animated floating numbers on an element.
+> Minimal example of how to use `useHitbox()` to trigger animated floating numbers on an element.

 ## 🔧 Usage